Pyramid honing guide

 Note: The term "stroke" in this article implies 2 movements: one up the hone and one down, so that the blade returns to its starting point.

-Usually, the pyramid is done on a Norton 4000/8000 grit combination stone, which was popularized by Lynn Abrams, SRP's founder.
+Usually, the pyramid is done on a Norton 4000/8000 grit combination stone.
 It is called a "pyramid" because the strokes on the coarse side of the stone taper off as you go: You might start with 10, for example, then 5, then 3, then 1.

 Pyramid Honing: a howto guide[edit | edit source]